apache/doris/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

 _Put an `x` in the boxes that apply.
-You can also fill these out after creating the PR.
-If you're unsure about any of them, don't hesitate to ask.
-We're here to help!
-This is simply a reminder of what we are going to look for before merging your code._
+You can also fill these out after creating the PR._

 - [ ] Compiling and unit tests pass on your own machine
 - [ ] Added tests to prove it works